Corneille Nangaa

 Corneille Nangaa Yubeluo (born 9 July 1970) is a Congolese politician and rebel leader.
 Since 2023, he has been the head of the Congo River Alliance, a coalition of rebel groups in the eastern Democratic Republic of the Congo that includes the March 23 Movement (M23).

 He was previously the director of the DRC's Independent National Electoral Commission from 2015 to 2021.
 In that role, he oversaw elections in the country and certified Felix Tshisekedi as the winner of the contested 2018 general election.
 He later had a dispute with Tshisekedi over what happened in 2018, and in 2023 announced his opposition to the Tshisekedi government.
 He started a coalition of rebel groups in North Kivu and the eastern DRC known as the Alliance Fleuve Congo (AFC), which includes the M23 movement.

 Early life and education

-Nangaa was born on 9 July 1970, in Bagboya, Orientale Province (now Haut-Uele Province), Democratic Republic of the Congo, along the border with Sudan (now South Sudan).
+Nangaa was born on 9 July 1970, in Bagbele, Orientale Province (now Haut-Uele Province), Democratic Republic of the Congo, along the border with Sudan (now South Sudan).

 He graduated from the University of Kinshasa with a degree in economics and worked as an Africa specialist at several international organizations, including the United Nations Development Programme.